kensanata/mastodon-archive/README.md

 $ mastodon-archive meow kensanata@dice.camp
 ```

-One this is done, open Meow with the “Mastodon Archive Import URL” and
+Once this is done, open Meow with the “Mastodon Archive Import URL” and
-it will pull the archived data from the local web server you just
+it pulls the archived data from the local web server you just
 started:

 ```text